hostmobility/documentation/docs/interfaces/mx4/lin.md

 #define ERROR_TO_LONG_FRAME 8
 ```

-### Sample application for sending frames and receiving responses on Linux
+### Sample application for sending frames and receiving responses in Linux

 ```c
 #include <string.h>